-The EPICC program is partnering with the Diabetes Training and Technical Assistance Center (DTTAC) to offer a webinar at no cost to you.
-All program coordinators, lifestyle coaches and support staff are invited to join us.
+The EPICC program partnered with the Diabetes Training and Technical Assistance Center (DTTAC) to offer a webinar at no cost to you.
+All program coordinators, lifestyle coaches and support staff were invited to join us.

 Description: Webinar participants will first be exposed to a framework for understanding the complexity of behavior change and, within this framework, give considerations for how organizations and Lifestyle Coaches can optimize their role in supporting participants’ weight loss and physical activity goals in the DPP.
 In the second half of the webinar, an experienced Lifestyle Coach will reflect about practical strategies that have helped participants move closer to their DPP goals.
 There will be time for question and answer at the end of the session.